 The Math Behind Chit Fund Reverse Auction Scheme

-Lets out how chit fund works with the help of an example:
+Lets check out how chit fund works with the help of an example:

 Quick highlights of the above example: